-In Table 8, the first column presents estimates of (1) when the contract dummy is instrumented by grower's distance from a regional rural bank.
-It is correlated with the contract dummy (as will be seen in Table 9 below).
-Furthermore, conditional on the variables in the X matrix (especially experience and schooling), ability whether in poultry or in business management, should not depend on location.
+Instrument variable (IV) estimates of (4) are presented in the third and fourth columns of Table 8.
+In the third column, the contract dummy is instrumented by grower's distance from a regional rural bank.
+From the probit estimates in Table 7, this variable is correlated with the contract dummy (as will be seen in Table 9 below).
+Furthermore, conditional on the variables in the X matrix (especially experience, schooling and access to infrastructure), ability whether in poultry or in business management, should not depend on location.
 Hence the distance from rural bank is a valid instrument.

-Column 2 of Table 8 uses an additional instrument as well - a dummy for whether the previous occupation was in non-agriculture.
+Column 4 of Table 8 uses an additional instrument as well - a dummy for whether the previous occupation was in non-agriculture.
 This variable is correlated with contract status but would it be uncorrelated with ability?
-If those with low ability choose non-agricultural occupations, then previous occupation dummy is likely to be correlated with poultry growing ability.
+If those with low ability choose nonagricultural occupations, then previous occupation dummy is likely to be correlated with poultry growing ability.
 However, such an argument supposes that those with initial careers in non-agriculture had the choice of pursuing a career in poultry production.
 This is unlikely to be generally true because family background (especially father's occupation in the Indian context) and information (technical and business expertise in poultry production) are important determinants of the set of initial job alternatives that an individual would consider.
 Furthermore, there is no compelling reason for management ability to be correlated with the previous occupation dummy.
-The estimates in column (2) easily pass the Hansen statistic for overidentification.
-Additional controls for heterogenous treatment effects are included in the instrument variable estimates in column (3) (Woolridge, 2002).
+The estimates in column 4 easily pass the Hansen statistic for overidentification.

 The instrument variable estimates of the average treatment effect are larger and statistically more significant than the OLS estimates.
-The IV estimates from all the specifications are significant at the 5% level.
+The IV estimates are significant at the 5% level.
 Comparison with the OLS estimates shows that correction for unobservables is important.
 The OLS estimates underestimate the gain from contracting because the unobserved factors that matter for selection as contract grower negatively impact incomes from poultry farming.
 While the OLS estimates suggest modest impacts of between Rs.
 0.15 - Rs.
-0.2, the IV estimates are substantial ranging from Rs.
-0.77 to Rs.
-0.86 per kg.
+0.2, the IV estimates are substantial at around Rs.
+1.10.
 Considering average returns to a contract grower are Rs 2.2 per kg, contracting raises returns by around 50%.